Hyardaowyn/softwareconviction/content/posts/costslashing-rds.md

 ##### Freeable Memory analysis
 A `db.m6g.2xlarge` instance has `32GB` of memory.
 As you can see on the graph, on the 21st of March there is `25GB` of `Freeable Memory` so approximately `7GB` is used.
-Therefore it is possible to estimate that `8GB` of RAM is sufficient.
+Therefore, it is possible to estimate that `8GB` of RAM is sufficient.
 `db.t4g.large` has 8GB of RAM, so do not go smaller than `db.t4g.large`.
 ![MySQL RDS CPU Utilization](/MySQL_RDS_Instance_FreeableMemory_Before.png)